NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | LSAT | GMAT | CME Online | Medical PDA Software | Student Loans

 Your job is to show why you are unique, and why you would be a good physician.
 Not because you shadowed a physician, not because you did a semester of research, and not because you have 38 MCAT.
 Your job is to know yourself.
 If you can't explain why you should be a doc to your roommate, you won't be able to explain it in the interview.

-Preparing for the medical school interview
+Preparing for your medical school interview

 Preparation is always important, but before a medical school interview it is critical.
 Part of preparation is appearance.
 In general, err on the side of dressing conservatively.
 A professional appearance can only help in an interview.
 Be neatly groomed, cover tattoos and remove visible body piercings, but don't pretend to be someone you are not.